AckerlyXu/heima/articles/sql-database/sql-database-compatibility-level-query-performance-130.md

 ```
 SELECT compatibility_level
     FROM sys.databases
-    WHERE name = '<YOUR DATABASE_NAME>’;
+    WHERE name = '<YOUR DATABASE_NAME>';
 ```

-Before this change to level 130 happens for **newly** created databases, let’s review what this change is all about through some basic query examples, and see how anyone can benefit from it.
+Before this change to level 130 happens for **newly** created databases, let's review what this change is all about through some very basic query examples, and see how anyone can benefit from it.

-Query processing in relational databases can be very complex and require a deep background in computer science and mathematics to understand the inherent design choices and behaviors.
+Query processing in relational databases can be very complex and can lead to lots of computer science and mathematics to understand the inherent design choices and behaviors.
 In this document, the content has been intentionally simplified to ensure that anyone with some minimum technical background can understand the impact of the compatibility level change and determine how it can benefit applications.

-Let’s have a quick look at what the compatibility level 130 brings at the table.
+Let's have a quick look at what the compatibility level 130 brings at the table.
 You can find more details at [ALTER DATABASE Compatibility Level (Transact-SQL)](https://msdn.microsoft.com/library/bb510680.aspx), but here is a short summary:

 * The Insert operation of an Insert-select statement can be multi-threaded or can have a parallel plan, while before this operation was single-threaded.
 * Memory Optimized table and table variables queries can now have parallel plans, while before this operation was also single-threaded.